MountainsSPIP® Key Features for SPIP Users

-Since SPM specialists Image Metrology and Digital Surf joined forces a few years back, development teams from both companies have been working hard to create the next generation of SPM image analysis software, based on the industry- standard Mountains® platform and including all the best SPIP™ interactivity and analytical tools.
-Here we will highlight some of the new key features which our SPIP™ users will benefit from.
+Since SPM specialists Image Metrology and Digital Surf joined forces a few years back, development teams from both companies have been working intensively to create the next generation of SPM image analysis software, based on the industry- standard Mountains® platform and including all the best SPIP™ interactivity and analytical tools.
+Here we highlight some of the key features which our SPIP™ users will benefit from.

 Researchers wishing to explore a sample beyond the limitations of one single instrument technology need look no further than MountainsSPIP 8TM.
 Whether working with data from 3D optical profilers, AFM, SEM, fluorescence, Raman, IR or other microscopes, users benefit from powerful detection tools which allow them to easily manage data at different scales (see image above).

 Density maps, SEM, fluorescence and other images can easily be overlaid on surface topography to facilitate the correlative study of features.

 MountainsSPIP® takes particle analysis to a whole new level.
 Combining all the best Mountains® and SPIPTM tools, this tool allows users to easily detect and quantify features of any shape and size on virtually any surface.

 It is possible to choose which layer of data to use for feature detection then select an appropriate detection method (threshold, watershed, edge or circle detection).

 When it comes to quantification, over 70 parameters (area, perimeter, diameter etc.) are available.
 Analyze the sample as a whole or just click on any individual particle to see parameters instantly displayed!

 Characterizing molecular interactions at the nanoscale using atomic force microscopy (AFM) is a key application in the fields of materials and life sciences.

 MountainsSPIP® contains all the features necessary for viewing, processing and analyzing force curves and force volume images.

 This includes tools for correcting data, creating interactive parameter maps and managing large collections of curves.